DoctorKhan/Manual-Override-Book/src/04_part_advanced_applications/15_real_agency.md

-# Chapter 15: The Immersion Engine and Its Four Locks
+# Chapter 15: The Immersion Machine and Its Four Locks

 Understanding the "Cheat Code Delusion" was crucial, but it left a pressing question: How *does* a Player influence the game, then?
 What is the actual mechanism of Player agency beyond forcing your will?

 Marcus's reply reframed everything.
 "The game's primary function is to make the Character's experience feel completely real.
-It does this through a sophisticated system I call the **Immersion Engine**.
+It does this through a sophisticated system I call the **Immersion Machine**.
 Real agency comes not from fighting the engine, but from understanding its subroutines so you can consciously disengage from them."

-## The Immersion Engine: The Mechanics of Character-Lock
+## The Immersion Machine: The Mechanics of Character-Lock

-"The Immersion Engine's core function," Marcus explained, "is to apply the '**I**' tag to various in-game data streams.
+"The Immersion Machine's core function," Marcus explained, "is to apply the '**I**' tag to various in-game data streams.
 When a stream is tagged with 'I,' the Player's **Awareness** fuses with it, mistaking the data for their own identity.
 Leveling up is the process of learning to consciously de-tag this data.
 The engine uses four primary subroutines to enforce **Character-Lock**."

 ### 1. Hardware Identification ("Avatar Lock")